telerik/kendo-ui-core/docs/web/colorpicker/overview.md

 # ColorPicker Overview

-[Kendo UI ColorPicker widget](http://demos.telerik.com/kendo-ui/colorpicker/index) is a drop-down widget for selecting colors.
+The [Kendo UI ColorPicker widget](http://demos.telerik.com/kendo-ui/colorpicker/index) is a drop-down widget for selecting colors.
 It is designed to replace the HTML5 `<input type="color">` tag, which is not widely supported in browsers.

 ## Getting Started

 ### Initialize the ColorPicker

 Initialize the ColorPicker by using a jQuery ID selector:

     <input type="color" id="myColorField" />

     <script>
         $(document).ready(function(){
             $("#myColorField").kendoColorPicker();